-Proposers shall deliver or mail five hard copies of Proposals to:
+Proposers shall deliver or mail five hard copies of proposals to:

-Robert McCarthy Department of Homelessness and Supportive Housing 1360 Mission Street, St. 200 San Francisco, CA 94103
+Philip Mach Department of Homelessness and Supportive Housing 1360 Mission Street, Suite 200 San Francisco, CA 94103

 Postmarks will not be considered in judging the timeliness of submissions.
 Proposals submitted solely by email will not be accepted.
 Proposals submitted by fax will not be accepted.
-Late submissions will not be considered, including those submitted late due to mail or email delivery service failure.
+Late submissions will not be considered, including those submitted late due to mail or email delivery failure.
 Supplemental documents or revisions after the Proposals Deadline will not be accepted.